 Data and Safety Monitoring Board (DSMB)

 Local Consortium DSMBs periodically assess safety-related data for applicable, ongoing cancer-related trials.
-The need for a DSMB should be established by the Principal Investigator during study design by referencing the requirements stated in the Institutional Data and Safety Monitoring Plan (DSMP), but may also be determined during or after initiation by the SRC, IRB, or the DSMC.
+The need for a DSMB should be established by the Principal Investigator during study design by referencing the requirements stated in the Institutional DSMP, but may also be determined during or after initiation by the SRC, IRB or the DSMC.
 A DSMB Charter is required for all investigator-initiated studies that have a DSMB.
-The CRS Compliance Team DSM Coordinator provides administrative support for local Consortium DSMBs (as noted in the Institutional Data and Safety Monitoring Plan) and is contacted by the study team when upcoming meetings are initiated or scheduled.
+The CRS Compliance Team provides administrative support for local Consortium DSMBs and is contacted by the study team when upcoming meetings are initiated or scheduled.

 Food and Drug Administration (FDA)